 The provision of Obstetric Medicine & Gynecology services is a top priority for the Ministry of Health in Tanzania, given the country’s efforts to reduce their infant mortality rate.
 Government and healthcare teams work tirelessly to ensure that babies are delivered safely and given the best care and support during their critical early years.
 Internships within this field provide valuable and rewarding learning experiences, which are sure to have a lasting impact on personal and professional development.

 This is an in-country internship, with accommodation and meals provided.

-Obstetric Surgery & Gynecology interns in Arusha, Tanzania participate alongside local obstetric and gynecology surgeons, as well as labour and delivery staff, who work to assist pregnant women struggling with complex pregnancies and deliveries.
+Interns cater to the wider Tanzanian community, shadowing medical professionals in the obstetric and reproductive care for women suffering from medical issues before, during and after pregnancy.
+You will work alongside the obstetric and gynecology surgeons, as well as maternity staff, to help pregnant women struggling with complex pregnancies and Cesarean Section deliveries.
 The types of procedures commonly performed by the medical team include: